How we buy coffee

 How we price coffee

 As a general rule, for all of our coffees, we need to add a minimum gross margin of 20% to the landed cost, which covers overhead expenses like warehousing, handling fees, palletisation, sample distribution, financing, hedging, insurance, marketing, staffing and office space.
-This margin also covers the investment that we make in travelling to visit our producing partners year on year – to cup and select coffees, maintain and strengthen relationships, build trust, and to gather information, stories and photos of the people and farms at origin, which we then pass on to our customers.
-This commitment to traceability is at the core of MCM’s business practices, as we firmly believe the spotlight should be on the people who grow and process the coffees.
+This margin also covers the investment that we make in travelling to visit our producing partners year on year – to cup and select coffees, maintain and strengthen relationships, build trust, and to gather information, stories and photos of the people and farms we work with, which we then pass on to our customers.
+This commitment to traceability is at the core of MCM’s business practices, as we firmly believe the spotlight should be on the people and families who grow and process our offerings.

-For spot coffees, we increase that margin to 25-30%, which covers the risk we take on in regard to delay, damage or loss in transit, having excess stock (that we may need to sell at a discount or loss), or any quality issues that might arise post-landing.
+For spot coffees, we increase that margin to 25-30%, which covers the increased risk we take, due to delay, damage or loss in transit, having excess stock (that we may need to sell at a discount or loss), or any quality issues that might arise post-landing.

 Some spot coffees are sold at a lower margin, however.
 In Bolivia, for example, the cost of production is high, and volumes are usually very low.
-As a result, we pay extremely high prices to account for this, and to ensure that there is an incentive for independent producers to remain in the coffee industry.
-We sell our Bolivian coffees at a lower margin to make sure that they will be price competitive and sell more easily in the Australian market.
+As a result, we pay extremely high prices to account for this, which also ensures there is an incentive for independent producers to remain in the coffee industry.
+We sell our Bolivian coffees at a lower margin to make sure that their price remains competitive in the Australian market.
 We also invest heavily in education of the challenges of producing coffee in Bolivia, so that our roasting customers understand why the prices are high and why this is such an important origin to support.

 Working with our customers